How to Restart Internet Information Services (IIS) on Exchange Server through PowerShell?

 Conclusion

-You would need to restart the Internet Information Services (IIS) whenever there is an issue or to fix a problem.
+You would need to restart the Internet Information Services (IIS) if there is an issue with the service.
 However, there could be instances where there are underlying issues with the Exchange Server’s health.
 In such a situation, after an abrupt reboot, the databases might not mount due to corruption.

-In such cases, a third-party application, such as Stellar Repair for Exchange comes in handy.
+In such cases, an Exchange repair application, such as Stellar Repair for Exchange comes in handy.
 With this application, you can restore all the data with efficiency and ease.
-The application can open any version of Exchange Server database with no size limit and in any state - dirty shutdown or clean.
+The application can open any version of Exchange Server database with no size limit and in any state - dirty shutdown or clean shutdown.
 You can browse through the database and export the EDB data granularly to PST and other file formats.
 You can also use the application to export directly to a live Exchange Server database or Microsoft 365.
 You can export user mailboxes, archives, shared mailboxes, disabled mailboxes, and public folders.

 Was this article helpful?